 This Power BI dashboard transforms raw coffee shop sales data into strategic insights, helping stakeholders pinpoint opportunities to enhance customer retention and drive profitability.

-It’s a well-known fact that acquiring new customers is far more costly than retaining existing ones.
-Coffee shops, in particular, rely on loyal patrons for steady revenue, so this project delivers a Power BI dashboard that transforms raw sales data into strategic insights, helping stakeholders pinpoint opportunities to enhance customer retention and drive profitability.
+It's a well-known fact that acquiring new customers is far more costly than retaining existing ones.
+Coffee shops rely on loyal patrons for steady revenue, so this project delivers a Power BI dashboard that transforms raw sales data into strategic insights, helping stakeholders pinpoint opportunities to enhance customer retention and drive profitability.

 This document outlines the "Strategic Coffee Shop Sales Performance Dashboard," a Power BI-driven analytical solution designed to deliver comprehensive insights into coffee shop sales.
 Leveraging an Excel sales dataset, the dashboard integrates sophisticated visualizations, DAX-driven KPIs, and advanced interactive filtering.
 It serves as a pivotal tool for business users to explore sales trends, identify critical revenue drivers, and make strategically sound, data-backed decisions.